studio24/design-system/docs/writing-documentation.md

 ```

 All of these methods pass the data to the Twig template, allowing you to construct code examples with data variables.

+## Sibling navigation

+Links to sibling pages (in a directory) are automatically outputted to the template in the sidebar.
+Please note, this is not done for the root directory, since it's assumed you will have a `README.md` file here.
+You will
+need to add any links to root-level documentation pages yourself in your markdown documentation pages.